Adrian Peterson: College recruiting

+‡ Refers to 40-yard dash; Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height, weight and 40 time.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "2004 Oklahoma Football Commitment List".
+Rivals.
+Retrieved November 12, 2012.; "2004 Oklahoma College Football Recruiting Commits".
+Scout.
+Retrieved November 12, 2012.; "Scout.com Team Recruiting Rankings".
+Scout.
+Retrieved November 12, 2012.; "2004 Team Ranking".
+Rivals.com.
+Retrieved November 12, 2012.;

 College career

 2004 season

 Peterson before a game against the Washington Huskies.

 Peterson attended the University of Oklahoma, where he played for the Oklahoma Sooners football team from 2004 to 2006 under head coach Bob Stoops.
 During his freshman season at Oklahoma, Peterson broke several NCAA freshman rushing records, rushing for a conference-leading 1,925 yards and leading the nation in carries with 339.
 In each of the first nine games of the season, he rushed for more than 100-yards, which is a freshman record.
 He rushed for 100 yards in the season opener against Bowling Green, 117 yards against Houston, 183 yards against Oregon, 146 yards against Texas Tech, 225 yards against Texas in the Red River Showdown, 130 yards against Kansas State, and 122 yards against Kansas.

 Against the Oklahoma State Cowboys in the Bedlam Series, Peterson had an 80-yard touchdown run and rushed for 161 yards in the third quarter, finishing with a career-high 249 yards.
 Despite dislocating his left shoulder in the first half, he managed to run for 101 yards and a touchdown on 29 carries, his ninth straight 100-yard game, against Texas A&M. In the next game against Nebraska, he saw little action because of his shoulder injury and finished with 58 yards, which ended his streak of consecutive games with at least 100 yards rushing at nine.
 In a game against Baylor, Peterson ran for 240 yards, including three second-half touchdowns, and set the NCAA record for most 100-yard games by a freshman with 11 against Colorado.
 Oklahoma, who were one of the poorest rushing teams the year before, became one of the nation's best.

 Despite his record-breaking season, he finished second to USC Trojans quarterback Matt Leinart in the Heisman Trophy voting.
 Among other honors, he was a finalist for the Doak Walker Award, and the first Oklahoma freshman recognized as a first-team Associated Press All-American.
-Peterson contributed to a perfect regular season for the Sooners and participated in the 2005 BCS National Championship Game with a berth to the 2005 Orange Bowl against USC.
-USC retooled their defense to stop Peterson and limited him to just 82 yards, as the Trojans defeated the Sooners by a score of 55–19.
+Peterson contributed to a perfect regular season for the Sooners and participated in the 2005 BCS National Championship Game with a berth to the 2005 Orange Bowl against the USC Trojans.
+USC retooled their defense to stop Peterson and limited him to just 82 yards on 25 carries, as the Trojans defeated the Sooners by a score of 55–19.
 After the season, he had surgery on his left shoulder to strengthen the muscles around the joint.